zanejahhesti/space-templates/python-app/README.md

 2. Install the Space CLI and link your Space account to the CLI.
 Instructions to do that can be found [here](https://deta.space/docs/en/basics/cli).
 3. Run the `space new` command inside the root of your project to create a new builder project on Space.

+> Important: running `space new` will create a `.space` directory inside your project.
+This directory contains sensitive information about your app and is used by the Space CLI to push your app to Space.
+Do not change the name of the directory, include it in any version control software, or add it to repositories.

 ## Project Structure

 ```tree